Top Mental Models for Thinkers

 universal law | Philosophy | Philosophy | |

-usury | Term | Economics | the act of charging interest on borrowed money; for thousands of years there have been religous proscriptions against lending money with interest in various societies |
+usury | Term | Economics | The act of charging interest on borrowed money; for thousands of years there have been religous proscriptions against lending money with interest in various societies. |

-utility | Philosophy | ||
+utility | Theory | Philosophy | |

-variance | Term | Statistics | |
+variance | Math | Statistics | The amount of variation within a data set. |

 Veil of Ignorance | Model | Philosophy | Philosopher John Rawls' model for making better ethical decisions, in which the decider chooses a course of action based on the predicate that s/he will not know which of the groups or persons affected by the decision they personally would be.
 This method creates natural incentives to find the fairest outcome for all groups, since the decider doesn't know which group they will "end up in" on the other side of the decision. |

-Venn diagram | Model | Statistics | |
+Venn Diagram | Model | Math | |

-via negativa | Method | Philosophy | indirect description of a thing by describing what that thing is not |
+via negativa | Method | Philosophy | An indirect description of a thing by describing what that thing is not. |

-Volcker rule | Legal precedent | Economics | financial rule preventing consumer lending banks from speculative trading in securities for their own profit |
+Volcker rule | Legal precedent | Economics | Financial rule preventing consumer lending banks from speculative trading in securities for their own profit. |

-wave function | Scientific Law | Physics | |
+wave function | Scientific Law | Science | |

-wave-particle duality | Theory | Physics | |
+wave-particle duality | Experimental finding | Science | |

 wheel of life | Symbol | Religion | |